cd365/hey/README.md

 3. Try to avoid using reflection when scanning and querying data to reduce time consumption.
 4. When the database table structure changes, your code will be able to feel it immediately.
 5. When you implement a business, focus more on the business rather than on building SQL statements.
+6. Allows the use of custom caches to reduce query request pressure on relational databases.

 ## INSTALL
 ```shell